Examples and counterexamples in Ehrhart theory: Ehrhart positivity

 \begin{theorem} The following families of polytopes are Ehrhart positive and their Ehrhart polynomials are real-rooted. \begin{enumerate}[\normalfont(i)] \item Rectangular prisms. \item Weakly increasing parking function polytopes $\mathcal{X}_n^w(a,b)$. \end{enumerate} Hence, their $h^*$-polynomials are real-rooted. \end{theorem}

 A further instance in which this result can be applied is to prove the real-rootedness of the biEulerian polynomial introduced in the work of Ardila; see the proof of \cite[Theorem~6.3]{ardila-bipermutohedron}.
 On the other hand, notice that the case of rectangular prisms (i.e., products of pairwise orthogonal segments) is of enough interest on its own, as this shows (once again) that the $h^*$-polynomial of the cube $[0,1]^n$ (i.e., the Eulerian polynomial) is real-rooted, as well as the $h^*$-polynomial of the cube $[0,2]^n$ (i.e., the Eulerian polynomial of type B).
-Many other combinatorial polynomials arise in this way (for more examples, see \cite[Section~4.9]{savage-schuster}).
+Various other combinatorial polynomials arise in this way (for more examples, see~\cite[Section~4.9]{savage-schuster}).
+Furthermore, an example that comprises all the ones discussed in this paragraph are the $r$-colored Eulerian polynomials, whose real-rootedness also follows from Theorem~\ref{thm:ehr-real-rooted-implies-h*-real-rooted}.

 Now, let us finish the discussion on roots of Ehrhart polynomials by mentioning certain pathological properties that they may have.
 Of course, a condition that the Ehrhart polynomial $E_P(x)$ of a lattice polytope $P$ must satisfy is that $1=E_P(0)\leq E_P(1) \leq E_P(2) \leq \ldots\,$.
 In particular, we observe that positive integers are \emph{never} roots of an Ehrhart polynomial.
 However, the following statement, which is a modification of another appearing in \cite[Theorem~1.3]{beck-loera-develin-pfeifle-stanley}, shows that positive real roots of Ehrhart polynomials can be quite wild, in the sense that one can have \emph{large} real positive roots and that they can be \emph{very close} to being an integer.